FOSS-Archives/Bare-License/README.md

 --- --- ---

-## The No Attribution" Bare License:
+## The 0 Attribution" Bare License:

 The "No Attribution" or "-0" license is a modification to the usual MIT license that also removes the requirement for attribution.
 It is